 Also an avid knitter, she discovered the art of knitting with wire and is exploring the medium as a way to combine knitting with stained glass.

-A juried and board member of the Bucks County Guild of Craftsmen and award winning artist, Jill is proud to present a one woman display of Chanukah Menorahs at Visit Bucks County this holiday season.
-Jill’s artwork can be found on her website www.jistdesigns.com or on Etsy at https://www.etsy.com/shop/JiSTglass.
+A juried and board member of the Bucks County Guild of Craftsmen and award winning artist, Jill is proud to present a one woman display of Chanukah Menorahs at Visit Bucks County this past holiday season (2019).
+Jill’s artwork can be found here on her website www.jistdesigns.com, or on Etsy at https://www.etsy.com/shop/JiSTglass.
 Follow her as JiSTdesigns on Instagram and JiSTglass on Facebook.